alvarogarcia7/blog_source/content/articles/2019-11-04-private-leaked-information-saas.md

 url: /blog/2019/11/04/private-leaked-information-saas/
 ---

-Yet another tool for your toolbox.
-How to uncorrelate public and private information
+This is another tool for your toolbox: how to uncorrelate public and private information.

 ## Context